evilz/AI-Awesome/README.md

 - https://imglarger.com/ : AI Image Enlarger & Enhancer Tools
 - https://magicstudio.com/ : Powered by AI, Created by You - Profile pic, pig gen, remover, BG remover, enlarge
 - https://www.watermarkremover.io/ : Remove Watermarks from Your Images
+- https://huggingface.co/spaces/pharma/CLIP-Interrogator : Want to figure out what a good prompt might be to create new images like an existing one?
+- https://lexica.art/ : The Stable Diffusion search engine

 ## Video